ben-levinson/ben-levinson.github.io/_posts/2017-12-20-comparing-knn-svm-mnist.md

 tags: [Algorithms, Machine Learning]
 ---

-This is a adaptation of a report (with some modfications) from my Machine Learning class this Fall.
+This is a adaptation of a report written in collaboration with Louisa Lee (with some modfications) from my Machine Learning class in Fall 2017.

 ## Introduction